This post may contain affiliate links. Please read our disclosure policy.

 The S&L kitchen feels this Caesar dressing is perfect as written, but not everyone’s tastebuds are the same, and that’s totally okay!
 Feel free to adjust to your own preferences.
 Need more lemon juice?
 Add it.
 More salt or pepper?
 More garlic?
 Don’t be shy!

-How to make Caesar salad dressing
+How to make Caesar dressing

-This is an overview, and full ingredients & instructions are in the recipe card below.
+This is an overview with step-by-step photos.
+Full ingredients & instructions are in the recipe card below.

-• Add all the ingredients to a small bowl or a measuring cup.
+Grate the parmesan.
+Add all the ingredients to a small bowl or a measuring cup.
 Stir or whisk until smooth.
+Chill if desired in the fridge, and then drizzle it over romaine lettuce, my Easy Homemade Croutons (Garlic & Parmesan), and top with parm!

 Substitutions and variations